zhaozhiqiang/game/README.md

-There are some terminal games:
+# There are some terminal games

     2048